Ptuj City Cinema

-Ptuj City Cinema (Slovenian: Mestni kino Ptuj) located in Ptuj, the oldest Slovenian town, is absolutely the oldest still operating movie theater in the world, opened on 3 March 1897.
+Ptuj City Cinema (Mestni kino Ptuj) is a cinema located in Ptuj, the oldest historically documented town in Slovenia.
+It opened on 3 March 1897, which would make it the oldest movie theater still operating in the world.

-Guinness World Records book has so far incorrectly stated or simply doesn't know that the Ptuj cinema is older than both Eden Theatre and State Theatre (actually the oldest active cinema in the world).
+Currently, Guinness World Records recognizes the Eden Theatre (France) as the oldest purpose built cinema in operation and the State Theatre (Washington, Iowa) as the oldest continually operating movie theater in the world.
+However, the State Theatre’s first movie showing was in May 1897, after the Ptuj City Cinema’s first movie showing on 3 March 1897.

-Ptuj City Cinema has two screen rooms; the biggest one has capacity of 163 seats (in the past already 362, 377, 391 and maximum 410 seats), and the newer smaller one has only 30 seats.
+Ptuj City Cinema has two screening rooms; the bigger room has capacity of 163 seats but, in the past, had capacities of 362, 377, 391 and, at its maximum, 410 seats.
+A newer, smaller screening room in the cinema has only 30 seats.

 The big room changed name several times over the years; Kazina (1897–1900), Nemški društveni dom (1900–39), Kino-Royal (1939–45), Titov dom (1945–46) and Mestni kino Ptuj since 1946.

 Unlike modern totally dark room multiplexes, this cinema still maintains more old fashioned insight, classic look style.
-It went through four major renovations over the years (in 1912, 1939, 1989 and 2025).
+It underwent major renovations in 1912, 1939, 1989 and 2025.